Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

 Checks the health, running status and capacity usage of all storage pools on a Huawei OceanStor Dorado storage system via the REST API (/storagepool endpoint).
 Alerts when a pool reports a non-normal state, and when its used capacity reaches the warning or critical threshold.
+Supports reporting the I/O counters via --performance.

 options:
   -h, --help            show this help message and exit